robohydra/robohydra/tutorial/advanced/index.md

-If you're preparing a more formal test suite for your project, you may want to not only check how the client behaves with different responses from the server, but also check if the requests from the client are well-formed and correct.
-Hydra heads can contain assertions that will be counted as part of the current running test.
+If you're preparing a more formal test suite for your project, you may want to not only check how the client behaves with different responses from the server, but also if the client requests are well-formed and correct.
+Hydra heads can contain assertions that will be counted as part of the current active test.

-Let's say we are still testing the client of that search engine in the previous section, and we want to make sure we don't have UTF-8 problems.
+Let's say we are still testing the client of that search engine in the previous section, and we want to make sure we don't have character encoding problems.
 Thus, we'll add a test that checks that the client sent a correctly formed, UTF-8 search string.
-We can start by adding a new test, `utf8SearchTerm`, with the following definition:
+We can start by adding a new test, `nonAsciiSearchTerm`, with the following definition:

       exports.getBodyParts = function(conf, modules) {
           var assert = modules.assert;